paulozip/recsys_retail/README.md

-# recsys_retail
+# Recommendation system for retail store
-A recommendation system for retail using collaborative filtering
+A collaborative filtering model to recommend products for buyers.

+## Dataset
+The dataset used was the [UCI Online Retail Data Set](https://archive.ics.uci.edu/ml/datasets/Online+Retail)